sivalabs/sivalabs-hugo/content/posts/2011/2011-01-26-10-things-to-become-outstanding-java.md

 #### 1. Have strong foundation and understanding on OO Principles

 For a java developer having strong understanding on Object Oriented Programming is a must.
-Without having a strong foundation on OOPS, one can&#8217;t realize the beauty of an Object Oriented Programming language like Java.
-If you don&#8217;t have good idea on what OOPS is, eventhough you are using OOP language you may be still coding in procedural way.Just studying OO principles definitions won&#8217;t help much. we should know how to apply those OO principles in designing a solution in OO way.
+Without having a strong foundation on OOPS, one can't realize the beauty of an Object Oriented Programming language like Java.
+If you don't have good idea on what OOPS is, eventhough you are using OOP language you may be still coding in procedural way.Just studying OO principles definitions won't help much. we should know how to apply those OO principles in designing a solution in OO way.
 So one should have a strong knowledge on Object modeling, Inheritance, Polymorphism, Design Patterns.

 #### 2. Master the core APIs

-It doesn&#8217;t matter how strong you are in terms of theoretical knowledge if you don&#8217;t know the language constructs and core APIs.
+It doesn't matter how strong you are in terms of theoretical knowledge if you don't know the language constructs and core APIs.
 In case of Java, one should have very strong hands on experience on core APIs like java.lang.*, I/O, Exceptions, Collections, Generics, Threads, JDBC etc. When it comes to Web application development, no matter which framework you are using having strong knowledge on Servlets, JSPs is a must.

 #### 3. Keep coding